Accident, Maryland

 Accident is a town in Garrett County, Maryland, United States.
 The population was 338 at the 2020 United States census.
-Accident has been noted for its unusual place name.
+Accident has been noted for its unusual name.
 A resident of Accident is called an "Accidental".

 History

 Accident was one of the early settlements in the far west of Maryland.
 The name originates about the time of the 1786 land survey.
-Though the origin or meaning of the name is unknown, one popular story says that Brooke Beall and William Deakins, Jr., (Note: Deakins later served as a delegate to the Maryland State Convention of 1788, to vote whether Maryland should ratify the proposed Constitution of the United States.) friends from Prince George's County, were conducting separate surveys in the area at the time and "by accident" Deakins claimed land already surveyed by Beall.
+Though the origin or meaning of the name is obscure, one popular story says that Brooke Beall and William Deakins, Jr., (Note: Deakins later served as a delegate to the Maryland State Convention of 1788, to vote whether Maryland should ratify the proposed Constitution of the United States.) friends from Prince George's County, were conducting separate surveys in the area at the time and "by accident" Deakins claimed land already surveyed by Beall.

 When Lord Baltimore opened up the area, which he called Monocacy Manor, for settlement, in the early 1770s, Brooke Beall secured permission to survey 778 acre.
 It will never be known for certain how Beall came to choose this particular spot, but the surveyor was given clear instructions where to start.
 He was to begin "in the center between two bounded white oak trees, standing on the North Side of the South fork of Bear Creek in or near a glade about one Hundred yards from said Run, about one or two Miles above a Lick known by the name of the "Cole Mine Lick", about 4 mi above the mouth of Broad Creek and about 1 mi East of a Ridge of the Negro Mountain."
 John Hanson, Jr., later a delegate to the Continental Congress, and President of the United States in Congress Assembled, on April 14, 1774, surveyed the land, finding that it only contained 682 acre.
 For the next twelve years, nothing was done with the survey.
 The American Revolutionary War intervened, and it was not until February 15, 1786, that the land was granted by means of a patent to William Deakins.
 The following year the surrounding countryside was surveyed into military lots by Francis Deakins, lots that were meant as compensation for the soldiers who served from Maryland during the Revolution.
 Each soldier who served for two years received one lot of 50 acre, officers received four lots of 50 acre each.
 (Note: Mr. George Deakins was to receive 600 acres of land in Western Maryland as a payment of a debt from King George II of Great Britain.
 Mr. Deakins sent out two corps of engineers, each without knowledge of the other, to survey the best land in this area.
 Both crews returned and to their surprise, they had both marked the same Oak tree as their starting and returning points.
 Mr. Deakins chose this plot of ground and had it patented "The Accident Tract".
 Now called, the Town of Accident!
 Accident was incorporated in 1916.)